githubtraining/reviewing-a-pull-request/responses/01_intro.md

 <hr>
 <h3 align="center">I'll respond below for your next step</h3>

 > _Sometimes I respond too fast for the page to update!
-If you perform an expected action and don't see a response from me, wait a few seconds and refresh the page for your next steps._
+If you perform an expected action and don't see a response, wait a few seconds and refresh the page for your next steps._